ecpease/subpydence/README.md

 ## Citation

-We ask that if you found TTim or SubTim useful to please include these citations in your papers:
+We ask that if you found TTim (or SubPydence) useful to please include these citations in your papers:

 * M. Bakker.
 2013.
 Semi-analytic modeling of transient multi-layer flow with TTIm.
 Hydrogeology Journal, 21: 935-943.
 * M. Bakker.
 2013.
 Analytic modeling of transient multi-layer flow.
 In: Advances in Hydrogeology, edited by P Mishra and K Kuhlman, Springer, Heidelberg, 95-114.